Skip to main content

 No Release CadenceMEDIUM

-The 21-month gap between releases is the longest since the 2016 chain split.
+The 21-month gap between releases is the longest in the network's history.
 No maintenance releases, no security advisories published.

 Mitigation: Olympia establishes protocol-funded maintenance through the Treasury (ECIP-1112).